Multilevel Motion Planning: A Fiber Bundle Formulation: Discussion

 \section{Discussion}

-From the preceding evaluation section, we believe to have shown two broad statements.
-First, we can rarely solve high-dimensional planning problems with classical motion planning algorithms.
-This should not be surprising, since we know the problem to be NP-hard \citep{hopcroft_1984, canny_1988, solovey_2020_complexity} and the spaces to contain multiple narrow passages \citep{lozano_perez_1979, salzman_2013}.
+From the preceding evaluation section, we have supporting evidence to draw three broad conclusions.
+First, it is difficult to solve high-dimensional planning problems with classical (non-bundle) motion planning algorithms.
+This should not be surprising, since the problem is known to be NP-hard \citep{hopcroft_1984, canny_1988, solovey_2020_complexity} and the spaces to contain multiple narrow passages \citep{lozano_perez_1979, salzman_2013}.

-Second, we often can quickly and reliably solve high-dimensional planning problems by exploiting the fiber bundle structure.
+Second, we can often quickly and reliably solve high-dimensional planning problems by exploiting fiber bundles.
 We believe there are three primary contributing factors.
 First, we have expansions of narrow passages.
 If we project a narrow passage onto a base space, we often observe the narrow passage to increase its volume relative to the surrounding space.
 We thereby increase our chance to sample narrow passages on the base space, which we can use to guide sampling on the total space \citep{orthey_2019}.
 Second, we have the removal of infeasible preimages.
-If we find a point on the base space to be infeasible, we can remove their preimage from the bundle space, thereby removing states which cannot be feasible \citep{orthey_2018}.
+If we find a point on the base space to be infeasible, we can remove their preimage from the bundle space, thereby removing \emph{regions} which cannot be feasible \citep{orthey_2018}.
 Third, we have dedicated methods to exploit admissible heuristics.
-If we have a path on the base space, we often can quickly find solutions by using our recursive path section method or by using path restriction sampling \citep{zhang_2009}.
+If we have a path on the base space, we can often quickly find solutions using the recursive path section method or by using path restriction sampling \citep{zhang_2009}.
 By staying on the path restriction, we exploit the information from the base space, similar to how we would exploit an admissible cost-to-go heuristic in a discrete search scenario \citep{pearl_1984, aine_2016}.

+Third, the cost analysis showed that bundle space planners can successfully converge to low-cost solutions in high-dimensional spaces.
+However, this seems to only hold true for QMP*, which outperforms QRRT* in terms of cost convergence in seven out of eight scenarios, as shown in Sec.~\ref{sec:evaluations:costanalysis}.
+QRRT*, however, has inferior performance compared to QMP* and only outperforms QMP* in the mobile manipulators scenario.
+We believe this is due to QRRT* using tree rewiring, which is an expensive operation.
+Instead, QMP* does not rely on such an operation and is better suited to tackle high-dimensional spaces.